SpinSheet Staffer Favorites Want some local knowledge about Annapolis and all the best spots? We’ve got you covered.

 Find some quiet.
 The Maritime Republic of Eastport is just a short walk across the Spa Creek Bridge and is another great place for some respite.
 At the end of almost every street there is a bench beside the water or you can try the docks at the Annapolis Maritime Museum, at the end of Second Street.
 Eastport is perfect for leisurely strolls where you’ll find restaurants, historic homes, maritime business, and marinas.
 Back downtown, we also enjoy walking around State Circle and the Naval Academy after sunset (make sure you have a photo ID handy).

 Read a book.
 Old Fox Books is one of our favorites, and is well worth the short walk up Maryland Avenue.
 The atmosphere is welcoming; they have a full selection of used and a cozy café where you can get a nice cup o’joe to enjoy your new read.
-We also recommend the nearby Annapolis Bookstore and Back Creek Bookstore on Main Street, specializing in out of print books, with an emphasis on naval history and nautical material.
+We also recommend the nearby Annapolis Bookstore on Maryland Avenue and Back Creek Bookstore on Main Street, specializing in out of print books, with an emphasis on naval history and nautical material.

 Take in some history.
 Tour the Hammond-Harwood House on Maryland Avenue or the William Paca House and Garden on Prince George Street.
 And overlooking Brokerage Cove is the historic Charles Carroll House where you can inquire about a private tour.